Summer Time

 Mid day we are still seeing feeding fish but with the bright afternoon sunlight the trout are a little more selective.
 I found switching to small soft hackle wet flies or sulphur emergers works very well.
 Tight lining or euro style nymphing in small riffles using small perdigon nymphs has been very effective during this time of day.

-Mid day is a great time to fish the green inch worm.
-It's one of my favorite flies to fish and the trout are starting to love it.
+starting to love it.
 You can fish it a host of ways.
 Dry fly drop or hopper drop is one of the most popular ways to fish it.
 It works well indicator nymphing or euro nymphing.
 My favorite way is to sight fish it in slow moving pools.

 Late afternoon and into the evening hours is the best time for dry fly action.
 Sulphurs is the main bug on the menu right now.
 If you are waiting for the sulphur hatch be sure to fish til almost dark.
 A lot of fly fishermen leave to early and miss the hatch.
 Here on fishing creek you can start seeing some flies around 8:30.
 With the heaviest part of hatch closer to 9:00 pm.